phusion/passenger-docker-redhat/README.md

 As long as the container is running, you can exec commands on it such as the following:

+	# For log inspection (use -f to keep following)
+	docker logs appcontainer

-	# Command to see if passenger is running
+	# To see if passenger is running
 	docker exec -t -i appcontainer passenger-status

 	# A console for looking around inside the running container